matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

             result
 ```

-The logic for moving to the next bucket and checking for values has gotten more complex but it no longer recurses.
+The logic for moving to the next bucket and checking for values has gotten more complex, but it no longer recurses.
 This allows us to use the `inline` keyword to get the F# compiler to inline this logic where it is used.
-This will reduce the number of stack frames that are used in our loop.
+This will reduce the number of stack frames used in our loop.
 Let's see what the performance of this version is:

 ```fsharp
 |     Method |      Mean |     Error |    StdDev |   Gen0 | Allocated |